• Ocean Warming and Thawing Permafrost Reduce the Arctic Ocean's Biological Carbon Storage and CO2 Uptake

 becoming more frequent and intense.
 The Arctic Ocean also suffers from this development: The absence of sea ice will lead to more extreme fluctuations in ocean temperatures, with abrupt temperature changes [...]
 Wegener Institute shows how marine heatwaves will also become much more intense and frequent in the Arctic in the 21st century.
 With drastic consequences for the ecosystem.
 The researchers published their

-• Long-term observations in the Arctic Ocean
+• How climate change is altering the Arctic Ocean